Marzerp/maximum/README.md

-# maximum
+# Maximum and Minimum
-encuentra el maximo valor de una lista
+Find maximum and minimum value in a list in Python